GCDigitalFellows/hypo_workshop/lessons.md

 Here, you can see a more free form use of annotation, with students taking initiative to comment on what seems most interesting to them.
 For this class, I gave explicit directions for students to comment on things that are striking to them, while still providing them with some prompts to act as guidance.
 Here are the prompts that I distributed to my students:

-> Your comment might do any of the following:
+    Your comment might do any of the following:
-> - In your comment, identify a **literary device** from the text selection, and explain how the device enhances a certain quality about the person or idea that is being described, or relates to a course theme.
+    - In your comment, identify a literary devicefrom the text selection, and explain how the device enhances a certain quality about the person or idea that is being described, or relates to a course theme.
-> - In your comment, pinpoint **a theme or recurring idea** from the text.
+    - In your comment, pinpoint a theme or recurring idea from the text.
 How does the text selection elaborate or complicate the theme?
-> - Use your comment as a space to work toward crafting **a discussion question** about the text selection.
+    - Use your comment as a space to work toward crafting a discussion question about the text selection.
 Think of a question that would provoke discussion and even debate among your peers.
-> - Instead of creating your own comment, you can **respond to someone else**, and use that opportunity to offer your own thoughts or extend the conversation.
+    - Instead of creating your own comment, you can respond to someone else, and use that opportunity to offer your own thoughts or extend the conversation.
 You can use their as a jumping off point for your own ideas, or present another point of view on the topic.

 I've found that giving my students some structure is much more effective for encouraging them to annotate.
 With this structure, I'm able to guide their responses toward achieving some of our learning objectives of the course.
 Often, they use these prompts as a starting point that leads them toward a more freeform and generative answer.
 I think of these guidelines as an enabling constraint.